 What should you do right after an accident or crash?
 Most Atlanta car accident attorneys will tell people to report a car accident immediately.
 However, after an accident, it might seem unclear or even like a scary thing to do.
-For those who wait too long, they may miss their chance at compensation they deserve.
+For those who wait too long, they may miss their chance at the compensation they deserve.

 While you should always report your car accident right away, there are some particular things that govern reporting time frames.